 * Lee Brainard has recently denied the core pretrib doctrine of imminence.5

 * Mark Hitchcock's "subscribers only" section of his YouTube channel is unbiblical.
-(Matthew 10:8).
+It is extremely problematic when YouTubers give "special privileges" to those who pay for "exclusive content".
+(Matthew 10:8; James 2:2-4).

 * Tom Hughes' and his dubious guests present a constant barrage of newspaper eisegesis at the expense of sound biblical exegesis.